Cape Canaveral Launch Complex 13

-Rocket configuration (LZ-2)

-Launch Complex 13
+History

 Together with Launch Complexes 11, 12 and 14, LC-13 featured a more robust design than many contemporary pads due to the greater power of the Atlas compared to other rockets of the time.
 It was larger and featured a concrete launch pedestal that was 6 m tall and a reinforced blockhouse.
 The rockets were delivered to the launch pad by a ramp on the south side of the launch pedestal.

-1956-1961 Atlas Missile tests
+SM-65 Atlas (1956–1961)

 Starting in 1958, Atlas B, D, E and F missiles were tested from the complex.

 One on-pad explosion occurred, the launch of Missile 51D in March 1960, which suffered combustion instability within seconds of launch.
 The Atlas fell back onto LC-13 in a huge fireball, putting the pad out of commission for the entire spring and summer of 1960.

 Prior to the launch of Atlas 51D, the separate turbine exhaust ducts had been removed from the four Atlas pads at CCAS.
 A few weeks later, another Atlas exploded on LC-11 and it was then decided to reinstall the exhaust ducts, although it was considered unlikely that they had anything to do with the failures.

 The next launch hosted from LC-13 was the first Atlas E test on October 11, exactly seven months after the accident with Missile 51D.
 Afterwards, LC-13 remained the primary East Coast testing site for Atlas E missiles, with Atlas F tests mainly running from LC-11 (Missile 2F in August 1961 was the only F-series Atlas launched from LC-13).

-1962–1978 Atlas Agena
+Atlas-Agena (1962–1978)

 Between February 1962 and October 1963 the pad was converted for use by Atlas-Agena.
 The modifications were more extensive than the conversions of LC-12 and LC-14 with the mobile service tower being demolished and replaced with a new, larger tower.
 The first launch from the renovated pad was Vela 1 on October 17, 1963.